Pickit integrates seamlessly with the major industrial and collaborative robot brands by means of Pickit robot integrations.

 Robot Automation Scenarios

-3D vision can be used to solve different types of applications, such as bin picking, depalletizing, or robot guidance, which we call Automation scenarios.
+3D vision can be used to solve different types of applications, such as bin picking, depalletizing, or surface treatment and dispensing, which we call Automation scenarios.
 For each scenario, we have identified a number of best practices that the make robot program run efficiently and robustly.

 The articles on Robot Automation Scenarios provide best-practice robot programs for a number of common applications, with detailed explanations.
 The idea is to minimize the time spent programming the robot by leveraging the provided application logic, and only performing minor modifications specific to your particular application.